The UNIS library patrons:

 - Books for loan, renewals, reservations etc.

-- Inter library loan services (ILL services) for documents not held by UNIS and needed in UNIS/NPI related studies or research.
+- Free inter library loan services (ILL services) for documents not held by UNIS and needed in UNIS/NPI related studies or research.

-Please send the requests to email@example.com or see library staff in the library.
+Please send the requests via library system, to email@example.com or see library staff in the library.

 Use the library catalogue (BIBSYS Ask) to:

-- Locate the books and journals in the UNIS library.
+- Locate the books, journals or maps in the UNIS library

 - Log on to view your library loans, reservations and ILL requests.
 Also, save searches as “scheduled searches”, change language settings etc.